alex-kalanis/kw_mapper/README.md

 # kw_mapper

-Mapping records and their entries onto other object like tables or files
+Mapping records and their entries onto other object like tables or files. you can choose from multiple sources - raw files, SQL and NoSQL databases.

 ## PHP Installation